 Good Kirkpatrick Level 3 Behaviour reporting promotes long-term change

 Kirkpatrick Level 3 Behaviour measurement is one of the most valuable measurements for any modern organisation.
 Without behavioural change, obtaining new outcomes for a business is almost impossible – keep doing what you are doing and you’ll keep getting what you are getting!

 Any training program which is aimed at improving firm results usually requires new behaviours in staff to produce those new business results.
 So consideration should be given to how behavioural change can be encouraged and measured.
-In Tribal Habits, this is an easy process with a number of simple but powerful features which automate this process.
+In Tribal Habits an Australian LMS, this is an easy process with a number of simple but powerful features which automate this process.